Estimated dispatch within 24 working hours.

 The product should not be used at the time of parturition due to its anticoagulant effects.

-NSAIDs and in particular aspirin should not be used in combination with pentosan polysulfate sodium as they may affect thrombocyte adhesion and potentiate the anticoagulant activity of the product.
+4.8 Interaction with other medicinal products and other forms of interaction NSAIDs and in particular aspirin should not be used in combination with pentosan polysulfate sodium as they may affect thrombocyte adhesion and potentiate the anticoagulant activity of the product.
 Corticosteroids have been shown to be antagonistic to a number of actions of pentosan polysulfate sodium.
-Furthermore, use of anti-inflammatory drugs may result in a premature increase in the dog's activity, which may interfere with the therapeutic activity of the product.
+Furthermore, use of anti-inflammatory drugs may result in a premature increase in the dog’s activity, which may interfere with the therapeutic activity of the product.

 Do not use concurrently with steroids or non-steroidal anti-inflammatory drugs, including aspirin and phenylbutazone.